Pathfinder - Practical Guide to Animal Companions

 The Styracosaurus has a respectable +6 natural armor, a decent Gore attack, and average speed, but otherwise poor ability scores.
 7th level brings large size, with all of the usual size adjustments to ability scores.
 The Styracosaurus also adds Ferocity so that it will die in combat more frequently, and Reflexive Strike which allows it to make 3 additional attacks of opportunity.
 Because it now has only 11 dexterity (before the Animal Companion bonuses), Reflexive Strike is important for the Styracosaurus to serve as an area control tank.
 However, its damage is still poor compared to several other options, and its lack of reach and a crowd control ability make it ineffective at its only interesting gimmick.

 The Thylacine is a small, cat-like marsupial.
-It has startlingly good constitution for such a small creatures, but is otherwise largely unremarkable.
+It has startlingly good constitution for such a small creature, but is otherwise largely unremarkable.
 Its Powerful Jaws ability improves the threat range of its bite attack, but with only 12 strength behind a d4 bite, it's not really going to do any damage.
 The poor thing doesn't even get Scent.

 4th level brings the Thylacine to medium size, and adds some natural armor.
 Now with 20 constitution, this thing is a tiny annoying bag of poorly armored hitpoints.
 With no damage output, no AC, and no useful scouting abilities, this thing has no discernable purpose.